-Although retirement may seem far off, it’ll give you a good perspective on your partner’s forward-thinking and planning.
+Although retirement may seem far off, it’ll give you a good perspective on your partner’s forward-thinking and planning for tomorrow.
 Are they saving for retirement?
 If not, this may pose a problem later on if you choose to get married.

-Not saving for retirement means that you and/or your partner will have to continue working in order to have the funds to live on in old age.
+Not having retirement savings means that you and/or your partner will have to continue working in order to have the funds to live on in old age.
 Is this something that you’re ok with?

-Even if they aren’t saving for retirement now, asking them questions about money may spur them to get started.
+Even if they aren’t saving for retirement now, asking them questions may spur them to get started.

 8. Is investing important to you?